You might have heard of 301 redirects being bandied about and wondered what they are and why you need them.

-Another reason to use 301 redirects is because they help maintain any page rank that your web page has built up, as well as it’s position in search engines.
+Another reason to use 301 redirects is that they help maintain any page rank that your web page has built up, as well as its position in search engines.
 Google announced in 2016 that 301 redirects now pass over 100% of any page rank that has built up on the original page, prior to 2016 it was thought that pages lost about 15% of page rank through 301 redirects.

 When To use 301s

 301 redirects are for when a page has been permanently moved to a new location.
-In general it’s used for cases when the same page has simply moved to a new url, or perhaps it’s a newer version of the page with updated information.
+In general, it’s used for cases when the same page has simply moved to a new URL, or perhaps it’s a newer version of the page with updated information.
 If that’s the case you’ll find that the page rank should stay the same.

-On occasion you might want to get rid of a page entirely and redirect the user to a different page for example the home page.
+On occasion, you might want to get rid of a page entirely and redirect the user to a different page for example the home page.
 If that’s the case then you’ll find that even though initially the original page rank will pass over, that’s likely to change over time because it’s not redirecting to the same content.
-This is to prevent people having a popular page with a high page rank, then redirecting that page to something else.
-For example if I have a particularly popular page full of information about the youtube algorithm, then use a 301 redirect to redirect users wanting to see that page to a page that’s trying to sell them some product.
-Obviously the sales page doesn’t deserve the page ranking from an originally informative page, so that page rank will decrease rapidly once search engines identify that the 301 isn’t redirecting the user to a similar page as the original one.
+This is to prevent people from having a popular page with a high page rank, then redirecting that page to something else.
+For example, if I have a particularly popular page full of information about the youtube algorithm, then use a 301 redirect to redirect users wanting to see that page to a page that’s trying to sell them some product.
+Obviously, the sales page doesn’t deserve the page ranking from an originally informative page so that page rank will decrease rapidly once search engines identify that the 301 isn’t redirecting the user to a similar page as the original one.

-301s are a great tool for when you want to change your urls, but still want to maintain any existing links like bookmarks, or from other websites, as well as keeping the original urls page rank and search engine position.
+301s are a great tool for when you want to change your URLs, but still want to maintain any existing links like bookmarks, or from other websites, as well as keeping the original URLs page rank and search engine position.